SierraSoftworks/sentry-go/README.md

    are performing active development against `sentry-go`.
  - [**sentry-go.v1**](https://gopkg.in/SierraSoftworks/sentry-go.v1) - `import ("gopkg.in/SierraSoftworks/sentry-go.v1")`

+   This version of `sentry-go` maintains API compatibility with the package's v1 API.
+If you used `sentry-go` for a project prior to 2019-09-25 then this is the version you should retain until you can update your code.
+It will receive bug and security fixes.

+ - [**sentry-go.v2**](https://gopkg.in/SierraSoftworks/sentry-go.v2) - `import ("gopkg.in/SierraSoftworks/sentry-go.v2")`

    This version is the most recent release of `sentry-go` and will maintain API compatibility.
 If you are creating a project that relies on `sentry-go` then this is the version you should use.